Martin County License Hearing Guide

 The ALR hearing can have one of three possible outcomes:

-- Suspension Overturned: The DMV finds insufficient evidence and your license is reinstated.
+- Suspension Overturned: The DMV hearing officer rules in your favor, and your license is reinstated (unless there are other reasons for suspension).

 Hardship/Restricted License in North Carolina

-- What You Can Drive For: A restricted license typically limits you to driving to and from work, school, medical appointments, and alcohol education programs.
+- What You Can Drive For: A restricted license typically allows you to drive to and from work, school, medical appointments, and substance abuse treatment programs.
+The specific restrictions will be outlined on your license.

-- IID Requirement: Depending on the circumstances of your DUI and prior record, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+- IID Requirement: Depending on the circumstances of your case, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of receiving a restricted license.

 Getting Your License Back